Kerala Health Minister Veena George meets Former CM Oommen Chandy | Headlines

 - India

-Former Kerala Chief Minister Oommen Chandy was admitted to NIMS hospital, Neyyattinkara on Monday night.
-Health minister Veena George visited him Tuesday morning.
+Former Kerala Chief Minister Oommen Chandy was admitted to Noorul Islam Institute of Medical Science and Research Foundation, also known as NIMS Hospital, Neyyattinkara on February 7 Monday night.
+Health minister Veena George visited him at the hospital on Friday.

 He also thanked CM Pinarayi Vijayan for calling and enquiring about Ommen Chandy's health.
 He also stated that CM offered to send the health minister to the hospital.
 (ANI)